Juanpcd27/se_project_react/README.md

 * This project is designed in a responsive way, meaning it can be accessed in any resolution.

+* Project is deployed with google cloud computing VM instances, and the Domain name is: https://www.wtwr-project.home.kg/

 --- Technologies and skills used:

 - HTML